Episode 6550: Reception

 The episode proved to be popular with viewers, many of who took to social media to congratulate the producers for their choice of actors.
 In particular, Delaney's portrayal of Phil won praise, with one viewer writing that his "mannerisms are spot on.
 Grant & Peggy too.
 Great acting".
 Following the positive comments, Winstone thanked viewers on her Twitter account: "Thank you for all your lovely messages, I am truly honoured to play such an iconic character Peggy Mitchell.
 This was such a special and emotional job for me.
 Barbara opened many doors for actresses like me and I’m eternally grateful to have known her and witness her magic, here’s to you, Barbara Windsor."
 The Radio Times conducted a poll asking viewers if they would like to see further flashback episodes, with 71.6 per cent of responders saying they would.
 EastEnders Executive Producer Chris Clenshaw has spoken of his interest in doing further flashback episodes.

 Figures compiled by the Broadcasters' Audience Research Board (BARB) indicated the episode had been watched by 3.98 million viewers.

+Further developments

+In January 2025 the BBC confirmed that Delaney, Winstone, Russo, Jay and Murphy would reprise their roles as Young Phil, Peggy, Eric, Grant and Sam respectively (as their 1985 counterparts) for a one off episode as hallucinations of Phil Mitchell.
+Their appearance was part of an ongoing storyline concerned Phil's battle with depression, and the BBC worked with charities such as The Samaritans, Rethink Mental Illness, the Campaign Against Living Miserably and Mind to develop the storyline.
+The episode featuring the characters was aired on 13 February.